liyanahazizun/VM-basics/README.md

 - At the **"ISO Image"** section, select **"Other..."** and navigate through your directory to select the Windows ISO file that was installed.
 - To configure the OS manually, click on the checkbox that says **"Skip unintended installation."**
 > [!NOTE]
-> Unintended installation enables you to install the OS on a virtual machine automatically.
+> Unintended installation enables automatic installation of the OS.
 If you have the box unchecked, you will need to set up the required parameters for unattended guest OS installation in the next step.
 The parameters are **Username and Password, Guest Additions and Additional Options, which include Product Key, Hostname and Domain Name.**

+- Next, modify the VM's hardware (RAM and CPU) specifications.
 - Click on **"Finish"** when you're done.
 #### Setting up the OS
 - Click on the **"Start"** button.